akovac35/aspnetkerberossamples/README.md

    - Copy `linux-server.keytab` to the Linux VM.

 2. **Update DNS on Linux VM**:
-   - Manually edit connection config and use a static IP `192.168.1.11` and DNS `192.168.1.11`.
+   - Manually edit connection config and use a static IP `192.168.1.11` and DNS `192.168.1.10` (Windows Server).
    - Verify DNS resolution: `ping adfs-server.example.local`.

 ### **Step 4: Test SSO from Windows 11**
 1. **Access the App**:
    - On the Windows 11 VM, log in as `user1@example.local`.
-   - Open Microsoft Edge and navigate to `https://linux-service.example.local:5001/secure`.
+   - Open Microsoft Edge and navigate to `https://linux-server.example.local:5001/secure`.
    - If configured correctly, you should be authenticated via Kerberos.